agentsoz/synthetic-population/populationbuilder/BuildingProperties/README.md

    1. File > Import...
    2. In Import console, select Maven> Existing Maven Projects > Next
-   3. In Import Maven Project console, set `anonymous/sources` as the Root Directory.
+   3. In Import Maven Project console, set `buildpopulation/populationbuilder` as the Root Directory.
 This will show available projects
-   4. Select only `intg` and its child projects
+   4. Select only `populationbuilder` and its child projects
    5. Click Finish

-This will automatically create the required Eclipse configuration files (.project, .classpath, .settings) and import all the projects under `intg`.
+This will automatically create the required Eclipse configuration files (.project, .classpath, .settings) and import all the projects under `populationbuilder`.

 When checking in any changes to the repository do not push .project, .classpath and .settings.
 Otherwise there will be conflicts when using different Eclipse versions.